 A. Emollients

 Emollients are ingredients that help soften and soothe the skin by filling in the gaps between skin cells.
-They create a protective barrier that locks in moisture, preventing it from escaping the skin.
+They create a protective barrier that hair in moisture, preventing it from escaping the skin.
 Examples of emollients include shea butter, jojoba oil, and glycerin.

 B. Humectants